THE CHILLI CHALLENGE

 - Free parking

-Promoters have designed the race routes and distances to encourage the beginning racer while challenging the “higher” level participants.
+Promoters have designed the race routes and distances to encourage the beginning racer while challenging the higher level participants.
 Participate individually or form a team that lets you focus on your strengths and interests.
 However you participate (or come as a spectator) there is much to do and see at the Chilli Challenge!
-Back again this year – choose the run-only option (no bike, no paddle; limited to 100).

 Paddle: 2.2 miles around Lake Chillisquaque